openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 This extension defines the following RP Registration Metadata value, used by the RP to provide information about itself to the Self-Issued OP:

 * `subject_syntax_types_supported`
     * REQUIRED.
-A JSON array of strings representing URI scheme identifiers and optionally method names of supported Subject Syntax Types defined in {#sub-syntax-type}.
-When Subject Syntax Type is JWK Thumbprint, valid value is `urn:ietf:params:oauth:jwk-thumbprint` defined in [@JWK-Thumbprint-URI].
+A JSON array of strings representing URI scheme identifiers and optionally method names of supported Subject Syntax Types defined in (#sub-syntax-type).
+When Subject Syntax Type is JWK Thumbprint, valid value is `urn:ietf:params:oauth:jwk-thumbprint` defined in [@!JWK-Thumbprint-URI].
 When Subject Syntax Type is Decentralized Identifier, valid values MUST be a `did:` prefix followed by a supported DID method without a `:` suffix.
 For example, support for the DID method with a method-name "example" would be represented by `did:example`.
 Support for all DID methods is indicated by sending `did` without any method-name.

 Other registration parameters defined in [@!OpenID.Registration] MAY be used.
 Examples are explanatory parameters such as `policy_uri`, `tos_uri`, and `logo_uri`.
 If the RP uses more than one Redirection URI, the `redirect_uris` parameter would be used to register them.
 Finally, if the RP is requesting encrypted responses, it would typically use the `jwks_uri`, `id_token_encrypted_response_alg` and `id_token_encrypted_response_enc` parameters.